hansemannn/titanium-intercom/README.md

 # Titanium Intercom SDK

-Support for the native iOS / Android Intercom SDK in Appcelerator Titanium.
+Use the native iOS / Android Intercom SDK's in Appcelerator Titanium.

 ## Requirements